phillord/hermit-reasoner/readme.txt

 HermiT 1.3.5
 - Improved object property classification.
 Fixed a bug in the detection of clashes involving InternalDatatype objects, and a bug in the instance manager.
+HermiT 1.3.6
+- Improved performance of the instance manager for reading off property instances by avoiding double loops.
+Refactored the clausification of SWRL rules.
+Fixed a bug in instance manager to properly flush the additional ontology.
+Fixed a bug in the implementation of the rdf:PlainLiteral datatype.
+Fixed a bug in the flush() method to check whether the changes were relevant to the import closure of the root ontology.
+  Fixed a problem with absolute IRIs that had <> around the string as officially required, which, however, causes problems in OWL API.
+Fixed a bug with property chain encoding.